gcstr/dockform/compose_state_manager.md

 - Dry-run mode for `apply` (skip execution).
 - Support for secrets & configs.
 - State caching to speed up large projects.
+- Multi-identifier coexistence: allow multiple Dockform configs to manage distinct sets of resources in the same Docker context, each scoped by its own `docker.identifier`.

 ---